wren-lang/wren/doc/site/core/sequence.markdown

 Tests whether any element in the sequence passes the `predicate`.

 Iterates over the sequence, passing each element to the function `predicate`.
-If its return value evaluates to `true`, stops iterating and returns `true`.
+If it returns something [true](../control-flow.html#truth), stops iterating and returns that value.
 Otherwise, returns `false`.

     :::dart
     [1, 2, 3].any {|n| n < 1} // False.